emberjs/rfcs/text/0938-strict-es-module-support.md

  - If you're using `define()` so that your users can import from a name other than your package name: Nope, sorry, never do that.
 You're rudely stomping on a piece of the package namespace that doesn't belong to you.
 Provide a regular ES module and tell users to import from your real package name.
 Or rename your package to match the public API you really want.

- - If you're using `define()` to provide something that Ember will resolve, instead of defining it as the module level you can still `register` it at a the Registry level:
+ - If you're using `define()` to provide something that Ember will resolve, instead of defining it as the module level you can still `register` it at the Registry level:

     ```js
     getOwner(this).register('service:special', MyService);